-Diarrhea is a condition that is classified as the appearance of loose, watery stools and/or a frequent need to go to the bathroom.
-It generally lasts a few days and often disappears without any treatment.
+Diarrhea is a condition that’s characterized by the appearance of loose, watery stools or a frequent need to have a bowel movement.
+It usually lasts a few days and often disappears without any treatment.

 Diarrhea may be related to a viral or bacterial infection and is sometimes the result of food poisoning.
 The condition commonly known as traveler’s diarrhea occurs when you’ve been exposed to bacteria or parasites while on vacation to developing countries.

-Chronic diarrhea lingers for a longer period of time (at least four weeks) and is usually the result of an intestinal disease or disorder.
+Chronic diarrhea refers to diarrhea that lasts for at least four weeks and is usually the result of an intestinal disease or disorder.

 Diarrhea may be caused by a variety of conditions or elements, including:

-There are many different symptoms of diarrhea.
-These symptoms may occur in any combination, depending on the cause of the condition.
-You may experience any of the following:
+There are many different symptoms of diarrhea that can occur in any combination.
+The symptoms depend on the cause.
+You may experience: